tapis-project/documentation/source/technical/systems.rst

   Indicates if system can be used to execute jobs.
 *canRunBatch*
   Indicates if system supports running jobs using a batch scheduler.
 By default this is *false*.
+*enableCmdPrefix*
+  Indicates if system allows a job submission request to specify a *cmdPrefix*.
+Since *cmdPrefix* is a free form command it is a security concern.
+By default this is *false*.
 Job related attributes
   Various attributes related to job execution such as *jobRuntimes*, *jobWorkingDir*, *batchScheduler*, *batchLogicalQueues*